ryan-mcclue/ryan-mcclue/src/iot.md

 error handling: if (unlikely(res) != OK) ...

 Peripheral Workflow:
-Interrupt populate FIFO queue
+* Interrupt populate FIFO queue
   Task check queue and perform particular operation
+* Task check peripheral specific queue

+TODO: do we add vTaskDelay() if we think task will not run frequently?

 IMPORTANT: as esp32 comes with default bootloader, it may use peripherals already, e.g. bootloader uses UART0